DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Scanning electron micrograph (SEM) of Periconia cookei - saprophytic, dematiaceous, anamorphic fungus.
+Coloured scanning electron micrograph (SEM) of Periconia cookei - saprophytic, dematiaceous, anamorphic fungus.
 Periconia cookei grows on the stems of plants and produces a globose head on a straight, firm, hair-like stipe that becomes covered with a fuscous powder.
 Shown here is the hyphal stage of this fungus in the early stages of producing conidiophores.
 Periconia cookei is known to be a plant pathogen on bamboos in Asia and on ohia lehua trees in Hawaii.
 It is also known to be a mycoparasite on coffee rust (Hemileia vastatrix).
-Mycoparasitism has received special attention due to the search for biological control alternatives for diseases such as powdery and downy mildews.
-Coffee rust has been the most devastating disease of coffee cultivars and thus Periconia cookei has been studied for its potential biological control of rusts.
-Magnification: x240 when shortest axis printed at 25 millimetres.
+Mycoparasitism, which is quite common in nature, has received special attention due to the search for biological control alternatives for diseases such as powdery and downy mildews.
+The coffee rust, Hemileia vastatrix, has been the most devastating disease of coffee cultivars and thus Periconia cookei has been studied for its potential biological control of rusts.
+Magnification: x240 when shortest axis printed at 25.

 Model release not required.
 Property release not required.